EliRenzer/BIM-Clearance-Check/README.md

 # BIM-Clearance-Check
 Revit Dynamo graph clearance requirements checker.

-This project is a dream that i'm trying to make a reality. the purpose of the project firstly is to share the idea.. and motivate others to share and inovate
+This project is a dream that I'm trying to make a reality. the purpose of the project firstly is to share the idea.. and motivate others to share and innovate

 The goal is to Open Source Automated Checks for BIM models..
 - For Revit Dynamo